StarPlayrX/XPC123/README.md

 By converting it to a mach service with very little code changes, this allows any app or cli to use the mach service.

 I've included both a mach service and a client.
-Tried to make this a easy as possible and keep it similar to Apple's template.
+Tried to make this as easy as possible and kept it similar to Apple's template.

 I am sure there is much more to XPC than this, however having a working example on both the client and server makes sense.